 How to Make The Hydrangea Wreath

-You don’t want to see any gaps, to make sure the flowers are close together and that you’re pulling them quite tight against the wreath form.
+You don’t want to see any bare spots, so make sure the flowers are close together and that you’re pulling them quite tight against the wire wreath form.

-You can choose the fill the entire wreath, but for a more modern look, I like to fill it anywhere bout two-thirds of the full, with the rest of the grapevine exposed.
+You can choose to fill the entire wreath, but for a more modern look, I like to fill it anywhere bout two-thirds full, with the rest of the grapevine exposed.
 This gives it some additional color and texture.

-If you don’t have enough hydrangeas to fill any remaining gaps, feel free to add in other flowers.
-I particularly like pink sedum with this wreath, and I added in a few for extra color.
+If you don’t have enough hydrangeas to fill any remaining gaps, feel free to add in other favorite flowers.
+I particularly like pink sedum with this wreath, and last year I added in a few for extra color.

-Once you’re done, cut the stems from the back of the wreath and secure any loose ones with green floral wire so that they don’t fall out.
+Once you’re done, use wire cutters to remove the hydrangea stems from the back of the wreath and secure any loose ones with a piece of wire so that they don’t fall out.
+Short stems are fine, but be sure and remove it if it is a long stem.

 I use a large 3M Command Hook to hang wreaths on my new door so that I don’t have to worry about any damage, but you can hang it using a nail or a wreath hanger, too!